jvm123/iolinker/README.md

 iolinker.pwm(13, 8); // P8 will be ~10.23% on
 iolinker.setOutput(true, 9); // P9 will be high
 iolinker.setOutput(false, 10); // P10 will be low
-iolinker.setPinType(IOLinker::IOLINKER_PULLDOWN, 2); // P2 will be a pulldown input

 /* Note that the last four commands did not have any effect on the actual pin states yet!
 We activate them all at once now: */